Skip to content

 Engage with problem traders to reduce complaint levels and consumer detriment.

-Officers worked on 438 fair trading complaints, 46% of which were about used cars.
+Officers worked on 284 fair trading complaints, 173 of which were about used cars.
+The most complained about used car traders were visited and provided with advice.
+The advice was well received.

 Safety at sports grounds